Split-ticket voters were declared extinct. They may decide the Senate.

 Tara Deihm, a registered Republican, has lived in Pennsylvania her whole life.
 Wearing a cardigan and slacks, she’s taking a break from her job at a community development financial institution in Lancaster.

-Though she has voted Republican across the board for years – except in 2016, which she didn’t vote for president, and 2020, when she voted for Mr. Biden – her concerns about abortion rights and middle-class economic opportunity are spurring her to vote Democrat for both governor and senator.
+Though she has voted Republican across the board for years – except in 2016, when she didn’t vote for president, and 2020, when she voted for Mr. Biden – her concerns about abortion rights and middle-class economic opportunity are spurring her to vote Democratic for both governor and senator.
 But she still plans to vote for Republican candidates down-ballot.

 “I pay a lot of attention to the candidates and what they stand for,” says Ms. Deihm.
 “I also base [my decision] on the past and what they show themselves to be.”